 Offsite Access for Field Activities (DPT, Well Installation, Excavation, P & A) \$410.00 (One-time charge per offsite property) Requirements Includes Cost of the Following Costs Not Included in Unit Price The name and address of the offsite property owner.
-Personnel - All personnel charges and correspondence, all clerical tasks, and all faxes/phone calls/meetings/ Mileage for single vehicle.
-Written permission containing an original signature of the property owner must accompany the reimbursement application. letters/e-mails and any related communications (written, electronic or verbal).
+Written permission containing an original Personnel - All personnel charges and correspondence, all clerical tasks, and all faxes/phone calls/meetings/ letters/e-mails and any related Mileage for single vehicle.